 2. You use the same username and easy to remember password on every account

-One password for all your accounts makes it easy for someone who finds your password to access all of your data.
-Cloud accounts, email, and social media - can all be accessed by your single password.
-Banks and credit card accounts might require additional data, but if a scammer has your passwords for everything else, they have enough information to pose as you on the phone.
+Is using the same username and password easier for all your accounts?
+It might seem like a good idea since passwords are hard to remember.
+But it's risky and complicated.
+Using one password for all your accounts makes it easier for someone who finds your password to access all of your data.
+They can access your cloud accounts, email, and social media using just one password.
+Even if banks and credit card accounts require additional data, a scammer who has your passwords for everything else has enough information to pose as you on the phone.

 - These are the best password generators